JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 ## Consistent Context menu design
 - On the home page the context menu is still absolute, let's make it a dropdown like in lib/bin

+## Shazam integration
+- Activate the mic to detect a song
+- Afterwards search for that song and open the track details page Possible APIs: [Audd](https://audd.io/) or [AcrCloud](https://www.acrcloud.com/) We need to use the recorded audio from the mic to make a call to an api/service to detect the song

+##### Loading spinner size prop
+- Let's make the spinner more customizable instead of having a fixed size

 ## Music Theory Help
 ###### On the Detailed Track page, we have buttons for Scales, chords, triads and chord progressions.
 When the user clicks on these buttons they should get diagrams and info on what will sound good in the key of the song.
 - For chords we can display each interval of the I chord and some common voicings(With an expand button to display all voicings)